Block-Vader/shattered-pixel-dungeon/README.md

 # Shattered Pixel Dungeon

-This repository if a fork of Shattered Pixel Dungeon for experimental purposes.
+This repository is a fork of Shattered Pixel Dungeon for experimental purposes.